18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-1-overview/index.md

 | Data usage        | Each sample seen at most once                                                             | Each sample seen multiple times (epochs) |
 | Evaluation        | Offline evaluation as the sanity check.
 Mostly relying on online evaluation (A/B Testing) | Mostly offline evaluation                |

-If the infrastructure is set up properly, there's no difference between online learning and offline learning, we just need to tune the batch size, or how often to evaluate models.
+If the infrastructure is set up correctly, there's no difference between online and offline learning.
+We just need to tune the batch size or how often to evaluate models.

 Companies also train their models offline in parallel and then combine offline with online versions.